simjega/nupic.tools/README.md

 Default configuration settings are in the `config.json` file, but it doesn't have all the information the application needs to run.
 The github passwords within the `monitors` section, for example, have been removed.
 To provide these instance-level settings, create a new config file using the username of the logged-in user.
 For example, mine is called `config-rhyolight.json`.
 This is where you'll keep your private configuration settings, like your github passwords.
 You can also add as many `monitors` as you wish.
 The key for each monitor should be the github organization/repository name.

+#### Monitors

+Each monitor you add to the configuration will be used to register webhook urls with github.
+The server listens for updates from github webhooks, then runs all the [validators](#validators) in the `validators` directory when appropriate.
+This occurs when a pull request is opened, reopened, or synchronized.
+The status of the HEAD SHA of each pull request is also monitored, so when outside service update a status of a pull request, the validators rerun on the pull request.

 ### Github API Credentials

 The github username and password required in your configuration is used to access the [Github API](http://developer.github.com/).
 The credentials uses must have push access to the repository declared in the same section.